 Birth Injuries

 Obstetric malpractice can result in serious injuries such as cerebral palsy, Erb’s palsy, or maternal hemorrhage.
-These cases often involve claims against OB-GYNs, hospitals, or nurses.
+These cases often involve claims against OB-GYNs, hospitals, or nurses and may result in lifelong care needs, substantially increasing the financial impact on families.

 Hospital Negligence